Kocal/blog/posts/2023-10-21-blackfire-and-symfony-cli.md

   - blackfire
   - profiling
 date: 2023-10-21
-summary: Discover how to easily profile Symfony Commands and cURL HTTP requests with Blackfire when your project uses Symfony CLI.
+description: Discover how to easily profile Symfony Commands and cURL HTTP requests with Blackfire when your project uses Symfony CLI.
 dependencies:
   - PHP
   - Symfony CLI